elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 ## Step 6 - How do we add the ring?

 What is a ring if not a circular border?
 First in our html let's add a div where we will define that border.
-I want to decouple the ring logic from the img logic.
-We can go back and remove un necessary containers once we have a working feature :)
+I want to decouple the ring logic from the img logic and we can go back & remove un necessary containers once we have a working feature :)

 ```html
 <body>